 Do you love stuffing?
 If so, then bread with a soft and fluffy light texture allows it to absorb the juices that you’re going to combine it with.
 Whether it’s sausagemeat, butter, onion, celery or broth (if making a classic stuffing) bread that absorbs the most flavour is going to taste the best!

 Not all bread is soft and fluffy though, popular bread such as sourdough, french baguettes and ciabatta have open crumbs and are not suitable for making decent stuffing.
 Yes, it is possible to make stuffing with open crumbed bread but I find I have to add so much bread to absorb the juice that the stuffing just tastes like dry bread.
 The secret of good stuffing is to make it nice and moist!

 Bread with a tight crumb and small holes makes the best stuffing.
 A dry crumb that soaks up all the lovely juices from the cooking is the best bread for stuffing.
 It’ll be packed full of flavour from the meat!
 Big open holed bread doesn’t hold the liquid very well.

-Here’s the top three popular breads for stuffing
+Here are the top three popular loaves of bread for stuffing

 White sandwich bread has been around for centuries because of its versatility in recipes and its ability to hold up under moist ingredients like eggs, vegetables, or meat.
 So don’t be afraid to try something new this Thanksgiving – make your favourite dish even better by using white sandwich bread as the base!